sumeet1104/COVID19-Ionic-App/README.md

 COVID-19 Application using Ionic components with React Typescript.

 The application has been developed for PWA, Android and IOS.

+Deployed PWA can be found [here](https://covid19-app-59c20.web.app).

 ## Table of Contents